MindTheGap-ERC/StratPal/README.md

                         dependencies = TRUE)
 ```

-to install the lastest stable version of the package.
+to install the latest stable version of the package.

 ## Usage